Developer Guides & Tutorials

 Key points:

-• Serves static files like HTML, CSS, and JavaScript.
+• UseStaticFiles() enables static files such as CSS, JavaScript, and images.

 Adding routing and endpoint mapping

-Finally, set up routing and endpoint mapping in the same file:
+Finally, add routing and endpoint mapping in the same file:

 app.UseRouting();